Canadian Indian residential school system: Calls for the monarch to apologize

 Queen Elizabeth II died on September 8, 2022, upon which Charles acceded to the Canadian throne.
 Two days before Charles' coronation on 6 May 2023, Simon organized a meeting between herself, the King, Archibald, President of the Métis National Council Cassidy Caron, and Inuit Tapiriit Kanatami President Natan Obed, all of whom also attended the coronation.
-Afterward, Caron recounted that she raised the issue of recognition for Métis residential school survivors, who were not included in the Indian Residential School Settlement Agreement and were not given a symbolic apology from the prime minister.
+Afterward, Caron recounted that she raised the issue of recognition for Métis residential school survivors, who were not included in the Indian Residential School Settlement Agreement and were not given an apology from the prime minister.
 Archibald said she remained hopeful the King would apologize for colonization and the Church of England's role in the residential school system.
 Simon told CTV News she was not certain there would be an apology and that she put more value in action, elaborating, "an apology is words, and it makes people feel good and deal with their trauma to some extent.
 But, if you don't have any action after that, it stays static".